 1. Can I use instant yeast instead of active dry yeast?

-2. Can I substitute whole wheat flour for all-purpose flour in this recipe?
+2. Can I substitute whole wheat flour for all-purpose flour?

-3. Can I add toppings like sesame seeds or poppy seeds to my braided challah bread?
+3. Can I add sesame or poppy seeds on top?

 6 Braided Challah Bread Recipe